What if I receive money during my bankruptcy?

 Apart from your ordinary income, other money and payments you receive may:

-- still form part of your income assessment or
+• form part of your assessable income or

-- be an asset your trustee can claim and sell.
+• be an asset your trustee can claim.

-If you receive a payment and you're unsure if it falls into the above categories, check with your trustee.
-The below information shows some common payment types and how they are treated in bankruptcy.
+If you receive a payment and you're unsure which category it falls into, check with your trustee.
+Further below are some common payment types and how they're treated in bankruptcy.

-For information about changes in income, read my income has changed.
+For information about changes in income see: My income or employment has changed (or may change)

-If your trustee is the Official Trustee (AFSA) you can notify us of money received using the online form below.
+If your trustee is the Official Trustee (AFSA), notify us of money received using the below form:

 Can I keep my tax refund?